ThomasWork4/Wiley_Training/wiley/README.md

 ------------------------------
 - This package contains an implementation of multi dimensional arrays and how they can be manipulated

-[AdditionOFMDArrays.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/MultiDimensionalArrays/AdditionOfMDArrays.scala) - This program creates two multidimensional arrays and adds them together essentially using matrix addition.
+[AdditionOFMDArrays.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/MultiDimensionalArrays/AdditionOfMDArrays.scala) - This program creates two multidimensional arrays and adds them together essentially using matrix addition. <br />
 [MultiDimensionalArrays.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/MultiDimensionalArrays/MultiDimensionalArrays.scala) - This program shows multiple syntaxes for creating multidimensional arrays.
-It also demonstrates how to iterate and partition them as required.
+It also demonstrates how to iterate and partition them as required.<br />
-[StringInterpolation.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/MultiDimensionalArrays/StringInterpolation.scala) - This program shows  a very brief example of how to format a string using the different formatting options.
+[StringInterpolation.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/MultiDimensionalArrays/StringInterpolation.scala) - This program shows  a very brief example of how to format a string using the different formatting options. <br />

 ObjectOrientation
 ------------------------------
 - This package contains the first programs written as part of the OOP part of training regarding the syntax of classes and how they are used.

 [StudentClass.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/ObjectOrientation/StudentClass.scala) - This program demonstrates a student simple student class with multiple attributes and methods.
-We demonstrate in the main thread how to instantiate classes and call class methods.
+We demonstrate in the main thread how to instantiate classes and call class methods. <br />
 [StudentClassContinuation.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/ObjectOrientation/StudentClassContinuation.scala) - This program is a continuation of the previous class experimenting with the basic concept of object orientation.

 Operators